c-wejendorp/fagProjekt2023/README.md

 - ourScripts provides the dataset creation with additional preprocessing steps (frobenius norm, highpass-filtering etc) prior to saving the data in an easy-to-read structure. checkPath is used to save the data to the correct directories. ourScripts also provde a plot_scripts subfolder which is used for manual plotting of the brain surface (after analysis has been performed). plot_matrix_on_brain is used for the spatial concatenation and the plot_mod_on_brain is used for plotting only modality-differences (ignoring conditions)

-toyData: Presents how MMAA works on a synthetic dataset (Clean-up still in the works) Here you will find several iterations of the toyData process.
+toyData: Presents how MMAA works on a synthetic dataset.
+Here you will find several iterations of the toyData process.

 - toyDataAA.py is used for the simplest case in which there is no multi-anything.
+Neither does the data resemble a time series.
+It simply shows how AA works on data in general.
+Likewise toyDataPlots simply plots the convex hull from the AA-toydata

-- MMAA_ver2 was used most
+- MMAA_ver2 is generally where you want to be when looking at the toydata.
+It creates synthetic data as a time series, runs the MMAA and plots the archetypes and reconstructions

 - MMAA_verOutlier generates a single source acting as "noise" in the data.
-Ideally, it should show that outliers are downweighted in the optimized solution with a robust loss
+Ideally, it should show that outliers are downweighted in the optimized solution with a robust loss.
+The entire folder is almost identical to the of MMAA_ver2 but has this single outlier

 MMAA: This is the main folder for the analysis itself and all later analysis-work and plotting.